dzfweb/dzfweb.github.com.source/src/source/about/index.md

 ## What I currently do…

 Currently I'm working as independent IT consultant.
-My main roles goes from project and design software and solutions, to maintain and develop them.
+My main roles goes from project and design software and solutions, to maintain and develop them, hire and manage teams, and also to manage the technology budget and projects.

 ---